jeroenvanwissen/jeroenvanwissen.nl/src/content/post/website-layout-updates.md

 I'm no designer, my design skills aren't that good... but I managed to get this together.
 So far I'm happy with how things look now, I know on mobile it doesn't look perfect yet.

 Soon I'll add a recipes section, food and beer.
-I'm going to open-soure my home brewery recipes and going to share some food recipes I like to make and eat.
+I'm going to open-source my home brewery recipes and going to share some food recipes I like to make and eat.